Where are peanuts grown in the United States?

 Peanuts are grown commercially in 15 states: Georgia, Texas, Alabama, North Carolina, Florida, Virginia, Oklahoma, New Mexico, South Carolina, Louisiana, Arizona, Arkansas, Mississippi, California, and Tennessee.

-- There are approximately 7,500 peanut farmers in the major producing regions.
+There are about 7,500 peanut farmers in the major peanut producing regions.

 Where are peanuts grown around the world?

 Peanuts are grown in the warm climates of Asia, Africa, Australia, and North and South America.
 The United States has about three percent of the world acreage of peanuts, but grows nearly 10 percent of the world’s crop because of higher yields per acre.
 The rest of the world’s peanut production comes mainly from Argentina, Brazil, Malawi, Nigeria, Senegal, South Africa, and Sudan.

 World peanut production totals about 29 million metric tons per year.
 The United States is the world’s third largest producer, after China and India.
 Worldwide peanut exports are about 1.25 million metric tons.